-With the increasing focus on sustainability, we are are trying to reduce our printing budgets.
-These explorations are predominantly worksheet-free and instead encourage children to draw and explore things from scratch on blank or squared paper.
-Like the pdf explorations above, they open children’s minds in a steadily unfolding way to the wonder of Maths.
+With the increasing focus on sustainability, we are are all trying to reduce our printing budgets.
+These activities are predominantly worksheet-free and instead encourage children to draw and explore things from scratch on blank or squared paper, or on individual whiteboards.

 Frequently Asked Questions

 Nearly all the resources on the site are activities I have carefully developed myself, for my own use and for my colleagues, over more than 25 years teaching in three different schools as a Primary Maths Specialist.
 They are tried, tested and unique, so you will not find them anywhere else.